EssenceSentry/awesome-web-resources/README.md

 - [Devhints — TL;DR for developer documentation](https://devhints.io/) – A ridiculous collection of web development cheatsheets.

-- [One-page guide to explainshell.com – match command-line arguments to their help text](https://explainshell.com/) – match command-line arguments to their help text.
+- [One-page guide to explainshell.com](https://explainshell.com/) – match command-line arguments to their help text.

 - [Find the best online programming courses and Tutorials – Hackr.io](https://hackr.io/) – Google search shows you hundreds of programming courses/tutorials, but Hackr.io tells you which is the best one.
 Find the best online courses &amp; tutorials recommended by the programming community.
 Pick the most upvoted tutorials as per your learning style: video-based, book, free, paid, for beginners, advanced, etc.

 - [Custom Search Engine](https://cse.google.com/cse)

-- [OverAPI.com | Collecting all the cheat sheets](http://overapi.com/) – OverAPI.com is a site collecting all the cheatsheets, all!
+- [OverAPI.com](http://overapi.com/) – OverAPI.com is a site collecting all the cheatsheets, all!

 - [Recipes « ActiveState Code](https://code.activestate.com/recipes/)